undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 * the last transition reason and timestamp;
 * current confidence and evidence counters;
 * current source entity states and availability;
-* raw power, door, vibration, leak, and energy values when configured;
+* raw current, power, door, vibration, leak, and energy values when configured;
 * activity, spin, and finish detector state;
 * configured algorithm parameters;
 * laundry tracking state and `last_unloaded_at`;